Our sexual problems service supports people experiencing certain issues that may be impacting their sex life.

 At your appointment

-We offer individualised care plans to address the specific needs of each person, which may involve counselling, medication, lifestyle advice or referrals to other services.
+We offer individualised care plans to address the specific needs of each person, which may involve counselling, medication, lifestyle advice including a home treatment plan.
+We may also refer you onto other services.

 After your appointment